 Do not place heavy items on top of drawers or cupboards, as these may fall off in a tremor.
 Secure heavy furniture to the wall to prevent falling or shifting.
 Stick special anti-shatter film on windows and cabinet glass.
 Some glass may already have wire inside it to prevent earthquake shattering.

-The J-Alert System
+Check The J-Alert System

 J-Alert is a warning system operating in the whole of Japan used to alert people of intending disasters (both natural and artificial, such as missile launches from North Korea).
 In the event of a disaster, mobile phones, television, and radio will light up and begin audio warnings too to signal the type of disaster and evacuation procedure.
 If you have a Japanese mobile phone or have enabled the J-Alert system on your international phone (ask your phone provider how to do this), you will receive a loud beeping and voice alert about the disaster, often seconds before it has even occurred.
 This system gives citizens time to evacuate or take the necessary precautions to ensure their safety.